imoreapps/ffmpeg-avplayer-for-ios-tvos/README.md

 [![](https://dl.dropboxusercontent.com/u/87201024/avplayer/5.png)](https://dl.dropboxusercontent.com/u/87201024/avplayer/5.png)

 ###Note
 Now AVPlayer framework is able to play high resolution videos by using hardware accelerator feature embedded in iPhone/iPad even for MKV or AVI in H264, but this feature requires iOS 8 or later.

+###Preparation work
+The repository uses the Git Large File Storage (lfs) service, so you need to install the git lfs plugin before you clone the repository.
+How to install the git lfs plugin?
+Very easy, please reference [HERE](https://git-lfs.github.com/).

 ###Compile Requirements